-500.4.1 SUSPENDED, REVOKED OR CANCELED COMMERCIAL LICENSE PLATES shall confiscate the license plates.
+500.4.1 SUSPENDED, REVOKED OR CANCELED COMMERCIAL LICENSE PLATES If an officer contacts a traffic violator who is operating a commercial truck, truck tractor or tractor with registration that a computer check confirms to be revoked, suspended or canceled, the officer shall confiscate the license plates.
 The Department may either recycle or destroy the plates (RCW 46.32.100).